MEET OUR TEAM

 BSc (Nutrition), GradDipPsych (Hons), DPsych (Clinical)

-Bianca completed a Nutrition degree at Curtin University, and worked in the area of obesity and weight management.
+Bianca completed a Nutrition degree at Curtin University, and worked in the area of weight management.
 She then completed a Graduate Diploma of Psychology at Sydney University, followed by the completion of a Doctor of Psychology (Clinical) degree at the University of Western Australia.
 During her post-graduate training, she completed an internship with the eating disorders team at the Centre for Clinical Interventions (CCI).

 Bianca’s approach to therapy is one of warmth, compassion and dedication.
 She believes in delivering up-to-date evidence-based treatment, and working in collaborative and respectful partnerships with clients and colleagues.
-She is currently a member of the Australian and New Zealand Academy for Eating Disorders (ANZAED) and the Australian Association for Cognitive Behavioural Therapy (AACBT).
+She is currently a member of the Australian and New Zealand Academy for Eating Disorders (ANZAED), and is a credentialed eating disorder clinician.